Starting a new unit in Spanish Class can be intimidating.

 How do I do this?
 I have a blog post about building relationships here, but a few quick things I do:

-I do anything I can to make connections, outside of my content area.
+I do anything I can to make connections, inside and outside of my content area.
 I am here to teach them Spanish, but I am also here to just be their teacher.
-As someone who grew up in search of positive adult role models, I will always try to “be a champion” for my students (a la Rita Pierson)
+As someone who grew up in search of positive adult role models, I will always try to be that reliable adult for my students.

 Putting likes/dislikes aside, some activities just work better for some groups as compared to others.
 Some classes fly through an activity where another class takes 20 minutes.
 Some classes beg to continue playing four corners, while other classes are just *over it* in five minutes.
 Some classes need more repetition and review before moving on.